 When it comes to preventing your dog from pulling on its leash, you’ve got to start with the right equipment.
 These can include an appropriate harness and an equally-appropriate dog leash.
 Let’s find out more about your options.

 When choosing the best dog harness, it is often critical to understand a dog’s innate opposition reflex.
 This refers to the dog’s natural response to pressure.
 If the pressure comes from the back, the natural reaction of the dog is to move forward.
 For example, if you try to push the hind end of a puppy, you will feel that it is resisting the downward movement of its back.
 It will try to resist it by pushing its hind part in the opposite direction.
 The same is true when pulling on their lead.
 Dogs move forward because of the backwards pull of the leash.
+For more options head over to our guide on the best puppy harnesses.

 So how does this factor into your choice of the best dog harness, you ask?